-In fact, you have already found it, through actions that serve others.
-You may have found a cause, or it is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
+At the same time, you indicate that you have already found your purpose in life, through actions that serve others.
+It is possible that a large part of your daily obligations and responsibilities are, in fact, in service to others, attending to their needs or expectations.